formkit/docs-content/3.inputs/mask.md

 ### Modify tokens

 In addition to creating new tokens, the `tokens` prop can also modify existing tokens.
 Any value provided to the `tokens` prop will be merged into the existing tokens for that input.
 For example, the digit token’s (`#`) has no `selectFill` by default.
-To add one, simply extend it:
+To add one, extend it:

 ::Example
 ---